top of page

 Performances

-The Anger Project is currently working on a ten-part, documentary-style, short film series, each one highlighting someone's anger story through movement and conversation.
-To date there are two complete and one in process.
+Currently underway is a documentary-style film series, each short film highlighting one person’s anger story through movement and conversation.
+To date, two films are complete and one is in process.

 Rage-Mobile (in development)

-A new component of The Anger Project is a Rage-Mobile, one that is intentionally designed with and for our community.
+A new component of The Anger Project is a Rage-Mobile, intentionally designed with and for our community.